 Reach, quality and agility: Understanding content performance

+As a result, those retailers that succeed in improving content performance are likely to drive significant returns in terms of overall business performance ? a fact that has not escaped the attention of retailers.
 Content marketing is now the dominant form of marketing activity across the spectrum of retailers.
 It is likely that content marketing now accounts for well over half of the retail marketing mix ? having seen its share rise sharply, from 19 per cent of activity in 2012 to 37 per cent in 2013.?However, spending more on content is no guarantee of success.
 The nature of omnichannel retail means that a smart approach is vital???one based on a real understanding of the issues that drive content performance, and the barriers that stand in the way.
 Read more articles about creating content: